tdongsi/tdongsi.github.io/source/_posts/Python/2016-01-27-python-post-1.markdown

         self._verify_544_methods()
 ```

-It should be noted that `freezegun` can mock `datetime` calls from other modules.
+For full usage of `freezegun`, refer to its [quickstart guide](https://github.com/spulec/freezegun).
-With that, it seems good enough for testing with `datetime` calls.
+It should be noted that `freezegun` can mock `datetime` calls from other modules and it works great for testing with `datetime` calls.
-However, beware that I noticed some occasional failures when working with `time` module.
+However, you might encounter some occasional failures in your unit tests when working with `time` module.
-After some investigation, I think time zones must be accounted for when mocking with `time` module.
+From my personal experience, in those cases, note that time zones must be accounted for when mocking with `time` module by specifying `tz_offset` in the decorator `freeze_time`.

 ### External Links